Following are a select group of leaders who will be joining us in London:

 McKinsey & Company

 Robert works with investors looking to participate in infrastructure assets, either directly or through public-private partnerships.
 He has extensive experience with energy and transit assets, in particular.
 Among Robert’s clients are pension funds, private equity funds, and corporations.
-His recent projects have involved:

 He serves on the board of the Munk School of Global Affairs and the United Jewish Appeal of Toronto, where he sits on the governance, human resources, and audit committees.